mathjax/MathJax/README.md

 Please see `mathjax/README.txt` to use MathJax.

-See `mathjax-dev/README.txt` if you want to help develop MathJax.
+If you want to help develop MathJax, see README.txt in the MathJax-dev repository.